top of page

 Description - (Historical, 81 Turns) The Union army, now commanded by General Pope is moving to attack Jackson's isolated Corps.
 Unaware that another Confederate Corps, commanded by General Longstreet is fast approaching, Pope launches a series of poorly coordinated attacks.
 Once in position, Longstreet launches a surprise attack to crush the Union left flank.

 Analysis - This scenario is a fun one to play - sometimes.
-It lacks the grand element of maneuver that we Confederates usually enjoy and tosses us into a battle right from the start.
-With little room to maneuver, no inner lines to utilize, and a creek to our backs, this isn't going to be a battle of maneuver but rather one of battering one another until one side simply gives up.
+With little room to move this isn't going to be a battle of maneuver but rather one of battering one another until one side simply gives up.

 SBR.jpg